laszlodaniel/ChryslerScanner/Arduino/GettingStarted/README.md

 2. Go to the Arduino IDE installation directory and create a new directory called "Arduino".
 Copy the content of the "Arduino" folder inside the first GitHub zip file to this location.

 3. Create a new directory inside "Arduino" called "libraries" and copy the external dependencies here.
-Make sure that the names of the libraries are "extEEPROM" and "LiquidCrystal_I2C".
+Make sure that the names of the folders are "extEEPROM" and "LiquidCrystal_I2C".

 4. Start the Arduino IDE and go to File / Preferences.